How to become an owner:

 LOCAL CONTROL.
 Owners shape the Co-op.
 Because cooperatives are democratic, each owner gets one share and one vote -- no more, no less.
 Owners have an equal say in what we do and the opportunity to vote for or serve on the Board of Directors.
 You also can volunteer for community projects or committees that shape the Co-op.
 For example, because of our owners' priorities our departments strive to buy products from vendors within 200 miles of Moscow, which helps strengthen our local economy.

 The Board of Directors votes on patronage refunds and the refunds are distributed for the previous year's activity.
 Some years we have enough profit to return a portion to owners, and some years we do not.
-In late 2015, the Board voted to issue refunds for owners' 2015 activity.
-The refunds will be distributed in fall 2016.
+In the fall of 2016, the Board voted to issue refunds for owners' 2017 activity, and the refunds were distributed in the fall of 2017.